M. C. A. Hogarth

 Maggie C. A. Hogarth (née de Alarcon) is an American writer and artist who works in the science fiction, fantasy, and anthropomorphic animal genres.
 The Internet Speculative Fiction Database catalogs her illustrations as by Maggie de Alarcon (1990 to 1997) and Micah Hogarth (1997 and 1998).

-In May 2015, Hogarth was elected Vice President of SFWA.
+In May 2015, after working on SFWA's indie committee, Hogarth was elected Vice President of SFWA; she served in that capacity for three years before stepping down.

 Biography

 Hogarth was born in the United States, the daughter of two Cuban political exiles.
 As of December 2013, she lives in Florida, US.

 "Space Marine" controversy

 In mid-December 2012, Games Workshop made a complaint to Amazon.com about Hogarth's novel Spots the Space Marine (a near-future military science fiction novel about real marines).
 Games Workshop indicated that the work infringed on their trademark of the words "space marine", and, as a result, Amazon blocked sales of the book.

 This led to an internet backlash from commentators such as Cory Doctorow and digital rights group the Electronic Frontier Foundation, who questioned the right of Games Workshop to trademark the term.
 Subsequently, Spots the Space Marine reappeared on Amazon, and Games Workshop issued no further legal action.